Sharkmare/PokeServe/README.md

 # PokeServe
-Returns Pokemon data through a websocket
+Returns Data from PokeApi in a way that can be more parseable for less object friendly languages